paul-hammant/tbd/content/short-lived-feature-branches/index.md

 <!-- wrweresd -->

-With the Pull Request (and code review) advance, the cut-off point for team sizes that graduated from "direct to the trunk" to short lived feature branches moved lower.
+With the Pull Request (and code review) advance, the cut-off point for team sizes that graduated from "direct to the trunk" to short-lived feature branches moved lower.
 While it was up to 100 before Git's lightweight branching, it is now up to 15 people.
 With 16 or more, the team is more productive with short-lived feature branches, and corresponding CI daemons verifying those in advance of commits landing in the trunk.